What makes therapy work?

 Truly connecting with your therapist.
 Bottom line.
 Research has proven the biggest reason change happens in therapy is not based on techniques and specific interventions as much as the therapeutic relationship itself.

 This is why I only take a few individuals at a time and keep my groups small.
 I want to be fully present and take the time to really hold space for what needs to emerge in therapy.
-Teens often feel pressured in so many other areas of life, so as an art therapist, I want to allow my clients plenty of time to create in session.
+Teens often feel pressured in so many other areas of life, so as an art therapist, I want to allow my clients plenty of time to create and let things naturally emerge in session.

 It is all about you

 I believe therapy is about you and your teen.
 We will collaborate on goals, frequency, and when therapy should end.
 Common reasons people seek out individual therapy can include normal developmental challenges such as:

 difficulty making friends or social concerns,

 challenges transitioning to high school or preparing for after high school,

 self-identity and self-esteem issues.

 Some parents may seek out individual therapy because they are concerned about whether their teen may meet criteria for depression, mood disorders, generalized anxiety, social anxiety, or Post Traumatic Stress Disorder.
 This will all be explored during the initial assessment appointment and during the first few appointments to clarify individual needs.